-A. Crystal Bridges is open Monday, Thursday, Saturday, and Sunday from 11 a.m. to 6 p.m., and Wednesday and Friday from 11 a.m. to 9 p.m.
+A. Crystal Bridges is open Monday and Thursday from 11 a.m. to 6 p.m., Wednesday and Friday from 11 a.m. to 9 p.m., and Saturday and Sunday from 10 a.m. to 6 p.m.
 The Museum is closed on Tuesdays, as well as on Thanksgiving Day and Christmas Day.

 Crystal Bridges’ trails are open from sunrise to sunset, every day.

 A. General admission to Crystal Bridges is sponsored by Walmart.
 There is no cost to view Museum permanent collections.
 There may occasionally be an admission fee to view temporary exhibitions.